slarmoo/.github/profile/javascript/modules/modules.md

 In order to differentiate between the two implementations, Node.js modules are called CommonJS modules, and JavaScript modules are called ES modules.
 For this discussion, we will focus only on ES modules.

-Because modules create a file based scope for the code they represent, you must explicitly `export` the objects from one file and then `import` them into another file.
+Because modules create a file-based scope for the code they represent, you must explicitly `export` the objects from one file and then `import` them into another file.
 For example, here is a simple module that exports a function that displays an alert.

 **alert.js**